-After graduating with high honors (1996), Van Rite cooked his way around the country – from working as a sous chef at a private ranch in Colorado to specializing in seafood in Florida, furthering his culinary repertoire and confidence.
-Throughout his travels, he embraced the responsibly raised lifestyle, cultivating relationships with farmers, fisherman, purveyors and growers that became the foundation of his cooking style.
-After four years, Van Rite was ready to return home, accepting the executive chef position at Hinterland (Green Bay).
-At the popular gastropub, Van Rite was given the freedom to stretch the menu, and he quickly caught the eye of consumers and media alike.
+After graduating with high honors (1996), Van Rite cooked his way around the country – from working as a sous chef at a private ranch in Colorado to specializing in seafood in Florida, expanding his culinary repertoire and confidence.
+Throughout his travels, he embraced the responsibly raised lifestyle, cultivating relationships with farmers, fisherman, purveyors and growers, which became the foundation of his cooking style.
+After four years, Van Rite was ready to return home and accepted the executive chef position at Hinterland in Green Bay, WI.
+Van Rite was given creative liberties with the menu at the popular gastropub and quickly caught the eye of diners and media alike.
 He then spent time as a private chef in Nantucket before returning to Hinterland, this time to open their Milwaukee location.
 Over the next eight years, Van Rite continued to hone his culinary skills, and his efforts led to him being selected by the James Beard Foundation three times as a semifinalist in the Best Chef: Midwest category (2010 – 2012).

 As a kid, Dan Jacobs wanted to be a cop; his brother, a robber.
 Thankfully neither took that route.
 Jacobs, a Chicago native who has lived in Milwaukee since 2011, is a chef who stays true to his Midwestern roots while incorporating the global culinary influence he has sought out all his life.

-In 2011, Jacobs decided to move north, and accepted a position as sous chef at Roots, where he quickly was elevated to executive chef.
-In fall 2012, Roots transitioned to Wolf Peach and under Jacobs’ lead, was named On Milwaukee’s “Best New Restaurant” and was selected one of the five best restaurants to open in 2013 by the Milwaukee Journal Sentinel.
+In 2011, Jacobs decided to move north to Milwaukee where he accepted a position as sous chef at Roots and was quickly elevated to executive chef.
+In fall 2012, Roots transitioned to Wolf Peach and was awarded a number of accolades under Jacobs’ lead including On Milwaukee’s “Best New Restaurant” and was named one of the five best restaurants to open in 2013 by the Milwaukee Journal Sentinel.
 In early 2014, Jacobs accepted the executive chef position at Odd Duck, where he continued to garner both media and consumer attention.

-Although he may not be walking the beat of an area cop, expect to see arresting and innovative food from this creative and grounded chef.
+Although Jacobs may not be walking the beat of an area cop, expect to see arresting and innovative food from this creative and grounded chef.